illuin-tech/colpali/README.md

 pip install colpali-engine
 ```

+> [!WARNING]
+> For ColPali versions above v1.0, make sure to install the `colpali-engine` package from source or with a version above v0.2.0.

+## Usage

+### Inference

+This repository doesn't contain the code to run optimized retrieval for RAG pipelines.
+For this, we recommend using [`byaldi`](https://github.com/AnswerDotAI/byaldi) - [RAGatouille](https://github.com/AnswerDotAI/RAGatouille)'s little sister 🐭 - which share a similar API and leverages our `colpali-engine` package.

+### Benchmarking

+To benchmark ColPali to reproduce the results on the [ViDoRe leaderboard](https://huggingface.co/spaces/vidore/vidore-leaderboard), it is recommended to use the [`vidore-benchmark`](https://github.com/illuin-tech/vidore-benchmark) package.

+### Training

 To keep a lightweight repository, only the essential packages were installed.
 In particular, you must specify the dependencies to use the training script for ColPali.
 You can do this using the following command:

 ```bash
 pip install "colpali-engine[train]"
 ```

-> [!WARNING]
-> For ColPali versions above v1.0, make sure to install the `colpali-engine` package from source or with a version above v0.2.0.

-## Usage

-The `scripts/` directory contains scripts to run training and inference.

-### Inference

-While there is an inference script in this repository, it's recommended to run inference using the  [`vidore-benchmark`](https://github.com/illuin-tech/vidore-benchmark) package.

-### Training

 All the model configs used can be found in `scripts/configs/` and rely on the [configue](https://github.com/illuin-tech/configue) package for straightforward configuration.
 They should be used with the `train_colbert.py` script.

-**Example 1: Local training**
+#### Example 1: Local training

 ```bash
 USE_LOCAL_DATASET=0 python scripts/train/train_colbert.py scripts/configs/pali/train_colpali_docmatix_hardneg_model.yaml